Answers to Frequently Asked Portrait Questions

 When is the best time or season for portrait photography?

 For outdoor photography you really must watch the season.
-While Spring is pretty you sometimes get late tree growth, so everything still looks stark and bare.
+While Spring is pretty you sometimes get late tree growth, so everything still looks stark and bare until late May.
 During the fall, you must watch the weather as it can turn cold quickly.
 You don't want to wait too long to photograph your little ones outside.
 Cold kids are unhappy kids!
+October gets tricky as the weather can really change, plan early!